British Stock-Car Racing in the 1950s-1970s

 Drag Racing

-Early drag racing in the UK: one small man with a tiny car and a HUGE genius http://www.stripduster.co.uk/
+Early drag racing in the UK: one small man with a tiny car and HUGE engineering genius:

 Stock Cars

 In an e-mail one of my correspondents said "Is there anyone who DOESN'T know Rick Young?"
 This gregarious ex-F2 and ex-F1 racer, ongoing track-chaser (Rick visited his 175th track in July 2009) and long-time contributor to my website, now deservedly has his own website.
 Rick is also a busy track photographer in Canada and the USA, and contributor to Short Circuit Magazine.
-People who know stock-car racing go to his site: http://www.rickattheraces.com
+People who know stock-car racing go to his NEW in 2015 site: http://www.rickattheraces.net/ricks-cars/

 If you want "the gen" on early stock-car racing, especially in the London area, Pete Marsh is your man.
 Really solid research here, tons of old programmes, and contributions from folks who were there in the 1950's and 1960's.
 You can spend hours at this site: